 Too many Australians are still struggling with their finances.

-A recent survey of more than 2,000 people by comparison site Canstar found that one third of respondents weren’t comfortable with their financial position.
+A survey of more than 2,000 people conducted last year by comparison site Canstar found that one third of respondents weren’t comfortable with their financial position.

 That’s a lot of people!